cancerpubs/tf2center-AdBlock/README.md

 ## Installation

-Download and unpack the archive.
+Download and unzip the archive.

 Open your browser and in the dropdown menu click **Settings** and then on the side menu click **Extensions**.